bdaiinstitute/spot_ros2/examples/simple_walk_forward/README.md

 ## Understanding the Code

+Now let's go through [the code](simple_walk_forward/walk_forward.py) and see what's happening.

 Because ROS generally requires persistent things like publishers and subscribers, it’s often useful to have a class around everything.
-A ROS Node is an object that can interact with ROS topics so our classes usually inherit from Node or contain a node.
+A ROS Node is an object that can interact with ROS topics so our classes usually inherit from Node or contain a node:
 ```python
 class WalkForward(Node):
     def __init__(self, options):